Charm development best practices

 Unit tests

-Unit tests are written using the unittest library shipped with Python.
-To facilitate unit testing of charms, we use a testing harness specifically designed for charmed operators available in the Charmed Operator SDK.
+Unit tests are written using the unittest library shipped with Python or pytest.
+To facilitate unit testing of charms, use the testing harness specifically designed for charms which is available in ops.testing.
 An example of charm unit tests can be found here.

 Functional tests